top of page

 2. Like Peter and the disciples, are we of little faith sometimes?

-3. Like the disciples, we, too, are often surrounded by serious problems.
-Do we realize Jesus cares for us during the storms in our lives?
+3. Like the disciples, we are often surrounded by serious problems.
+Do we realize Jesus cares for us during our storms?

 4. Like the disciples, we can often feel tired and alone in our trials and problems.
-Do we understand we are not alone, and God is caring for us?
+Do we understand that we are not alone and that God is caring for us?

-5. Peter walked on the water a moment and then took his eyes off Jesus and focused on the storm.
+5. Peter walked on the water for a moment and then took his eyes off Jesus and focused on the storm.
 Therefore, he sank into the water.
-Do we understand that in order to navigate the storms in our lives we must keep our eyes on Jesus despite the raging problems around us?
+Do we understand that to navigate the storms in our lives, we must keep our eyes on Jesus despite the raging problems around us?

-6. Jesus was the one who sent the storm in order to teach His disciples who He was and their need for faith in Him.
+6. It appears Jesus sent the storm to teach His disciples who He was and their need for faith in Him.
 Do we understand that Jesus also sends us storms to teach us the same truths?

 7. Jesus and the disciples often had long days of exhausting ministry.
 Are we willing to do the same?